 Apple-of-Peru is a plant native to Peru, and is grown in the UK as an ornamental, from which it can escape into the wild.
 It is the only member in the Genus Nicandra and, according to some, is highly toxic.
 The dark coloured 'dots' that adorn the surface of the leaves are actually trichomes; sharp stiff hairs that physical defence it against herbivorous insects.
 It already has a highly effective chemical defence.
 It exudes a foetid odour which keeps flies away by paralysing them.

-Its other common name is Shoo Fly which comes from its former popular use to shoo flies away; it was used as an insect repellent by rubbing the leaves and tender stems on exposed skin.
+Its other common name is Shoo Fly which comes from its former popular use to shoo flies away; it was used as an insect repellent by rubbing the leaves and tender stems on exposed skin, although as mentioned above, this practice can cause hallucinations because the trichomes release a sticky toxic substance.
 The seeds are regarded as more toxic than the other parts of the plant.

 The fruits are dry, brown and encased in a brownish, loose papery net-veined covering that was the sepals.